wellcomecollection/docs/rfcs/043-recording-deletions/README.md

     As a first pass, we can avoid this by only removing Works that were deleted before the new catalogue API/website -- and so never had public URLs with the current URL scheme.
     If you filter to anything deleted before 1 Jan 2017, there are 876k Works (27% of the 3.2M total Works), and so still a significant saving.

-    After that, we could move records to the "deleted" table on a rolling window if we were happy with the 404/410 distinction -- say, anything deleted more than a year previously.
+    Although we could move more records to the "deleted" table if we wanted to, we don't need to do that for now.
-    This isn't part of the initial plan, but remains as a future option.
+    It remains as a future option if we decide we can live with the 404/410 distinction.

     We could also move individual records back to the "live" table as required.